kglw-dot-net/phase1/blog/_posts/a conversation with The King Gizzard professor.md

 It's impressive that you have a lithium bank that has lasted this long, you must have been among the first people to specify a bank with that high a capacity for practical use.
 So it sounds like you have been able to eliminate the need for a diesel generator at an outdoor festival?

 Dr. Barry Hill:
 We've demonstrated proof of concept.
-At the moment, there's no way that the Sunflower could run the mainstage at Splendour In The Grass.
+At the moment, there's no way that the Sunflower could run the mainstage at _Splendour In The Grass [one of Australia's biggest annual music festivals]_.
 But the thing is, you would only need a certain number, or you just need to up the numbers, so you can make that happen.
 At the moment, to get enough power out of something that has the footprint of a diesel generator, it's only just able to happen.

 W.B.T.G.
 Slinger:
 I read it's been used at fifty or so events?